dswc/unet/README.md

 This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.

+### Output

-Output from the network is a 512*512 which represents mask that should be learned.
+Output from the network is a [1, 256, 256, 1] which represents mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

 ### Training